PinMeTo/documentation/docs/posts-api.md

 - Test: `https://api.test.pinmeto.com`

-In order to use this API, you need to first prepare image and text.
+In order to publish a google post, you need to first prepare image and text.
-Then get the correct location information from listing API, three fields are
+And get the correct location `storeId` from the locations API.
-mandatory: `locationId`, `name`, `locationDescriptor`

 Basic steps are:

 1. Authentication
+2. Get available location list and choose one or more locations (with storeId)
-2. Publish post
+3. Publish post to the chosen locations
-3. Get post data, optional
+4. Get post data, optional
-4. Delete post, optional
+5. Delete post, optional

 ## 1. Authentication